EDJNet/tidywikidatar/README.md

 #> 1 Q1345 P17      Q30
 ```

-Oh, no, another Wikidata id\!
+Oh, no, another Wikidata id!
 That’s the way it works… let’s ask for its
 label:

 ``` r